Joy Davidman: Life with C. S. Lewis

 The relationship between Davidman and C. S. Lewis had developed to the point that they sought a Christian marriage.
 This was not straightforward in the Church of England at the time, because she was divorced, but a friend and Anglican priest, the Reverend Peter Bide, performed the ceremony at Davidman's hospital bed on 21 March 1957.
 The marriage did not win wide approval among Lewis's social circle, and some of his friends and colleagues avoided the new couple.

 Upon leaving the hospital a week later, she was taken to The Kilns and soon enjoyed a remission from the cancer.
 She helped Lewis with his writing, organised his financial records and wardrobe, and had the house renovated and redecorated.
 The couple went on a belated honeymoon to Wales and then by air to Ireland.
 In October 1959, a check-up revealed that the cancer had returned, and as of March 1960, was not responding to radiation therapy, as before.
 In April 1960, Lewis took Davidman on a holiday to Greece to fulfil her lifelong wish to visit there, but her condition worsened quickly upon return from the trip, and she died on 13 July 1960.

 As a widower, Lewis wrote A Grief Observed which he published under the pseudonym of N. W. Clerk, describing his feelings and paying tribute to his wife.
-In the book, he recounts his wavering faith due to the overwhelming grief which he suffered after Davidman's death, and his struggle to regain that faith.
+In the book, he recounts his wavering faith due to the overwhelming grief that he suffered after Davidman's death, and his struggle to regain that faith.
 Lewis developed a heart condition two years later and went into a coma, from which he recovered, but he died a year later—three years after his wife.

 Shadowlands

-Shadowlands is a dramatised version of Davidman's life with C. S. Lewis by William Nicholson which has been filmed twice.
+Shadowlands is a dramatised version of Davidman's life with C. S. Lewis by William Nicholson, which has been filmed twice.
 In 1985, a television version was made by the BBC One, starring Joss Ackland as Lewis and Claire Bloom as Davidman.
 The BBC production won BAFTA awards for best play and best actress in 1986.
 Nicholson's work drew in part from Douglas Gresham's book Lenten Lands: My Childhood with Joy Davidman and CS Lewis.
 It was also performed in London as an award-winning stage play in 1989–90.
 The play was transferred successfully to Broadway in 1990–91 with Nigel Hawthorne and Jane Alexander starring, and was also revived in London in 2007.
 A cinema film version was released in 1993, with Anthony Hopkins as Jack (C. S. Lewis) and Debra Winger (in an Academy Award-nominated performance) as Joy Davidman.